Abjad/abjad/trunk/abjad/docs/source/examples/part/index.rst

        return durated_reservoir

-Let's see what a few of those look like for the first violins.
-We'll build the entire reservoir from scratch, so you can see the process:
+Let's see what a few of those look like.
+First, we'll build the entire reservoir from scratch, so you can see the process:

 ::